-- A. Retirees shall have extended to them the same open enrollment opportunities to elect participation in medical, prescription, vision and dental coverage as active employees covered by this Agreement. - B. The County has agreed to extend certain provisions of this article to current retirees with the express understanding and agreement of the parties that the County has not waived any rights it has with regard to whether matters affecting current retirees constitute mandatory subjects of bargaining. - C. Beginning July 1, 2008, and every year thereafter, the County shall provide to every retiree an annual check in the amount of three hundred and fifty dollars (\$350.00).
+A. Retirees shall have extended to them the same open enrollment opportunities to elect participation in medical, prescription, vision and dental coverage as active employees covered by this Agreement.

+B. The County has agreed to extend certain provisions of this article to current retirees with the express understanding and agreement of the parties that the County has not waived any rights it has with regard to whether matters affecting current retirees constitute mandatory subjects of bargaining.

+C. Beginning July 1, 2008, and every year thereafter, the County shall provide to every retiree an annual check in the amount of three hundred and fifty dollars (\$350.00).
 Such annual payments are intended to continue for the lifetime of the retiree or his/her surviving beneficiary.
 The County acknowledges that the Union has accepted a reduction in its cost of living wage increase in Fiscal Year 2009 (from 3% to 2.5%) in consideration of this lifetime retiree benefit.
 This payment shall be distributed coinciding with the retiree's July payment.

-- D. In Calendar Years 2017 and 2018, the County shall contribute seventy three percent (73%) to the cost of the County's preferred provider option health insurance plan for any retiree who elects to participate in the program.
+D. For participating retirees who retired on or before December 31, 2017, the County shall contribute seventy three percent (73%) to the cost of the County's preferred provider option health insurance plan for any retiree who elects to participate in the program.
 Participating retirees, defined as any employee who has retired or will retire on or before December 31, 2017, shall have their contribution rate capped at twenty-seven percent (27%).
+For employees who retired on or after January 1, 2018, the County shall contribute seventy percent (70%) to the cost of the County's preferred provider option health insurance plan for any retiree who elects to participate in the program.
+Participating retirees shall contribute the remaining thirty percent (30%).

-Employees who retire on or after January 1, 2018 will not benefit from this cap, and shall be governed by Section 9.1A. - E. In Calendar Years 2017 and 2018, the County shall contribute seventy-eight percent (78%) to the cost of a prepaid group health plan or Health Maintenance Organization (HMO) for any retiree who elects to participate in the program.
+E. For participating retirees who retired on or before December 31, 2017, the County shall contribute seventy-eight percent (78%) to the cost of a prepaid group health plan or Health Maintenance Organization (HMO) for any retiree who elects to participate in the program.
 Participating retirees, defined as any employee who has retired or will retire on or before December 31, 2017, shall have their contribution rate capped at twenty-two percent (22%).
+For employees who retired on or after January 1, 2018, the County shall contribute seventy-five percent (75%) to the cost of a prepaid group health plan or Health Maintenance Organization (HMO) for any retiree who elects to participate in the program.
+Participating retirees shall contribute the remaining twenty-five percent (25%).

-Employees who retire on or after January 1, 2018 will not benefit from this cap, and shall be governed by Section 9.1B. - F. In Calendar Years 2017 and 2018, the County shall contribute eighty-eight percent (88%) to the County's deductible prescription drug and vision care programs for any retiree who elects to participate in either program.
+F. For participating retirees who retired on or before December 31, 2017, the County shall contribute eighty-eight percent (88%) to the County's deductible prescription drug and vision care programs for any retiree who elects to participate in either program.
 Participating retirees, defined as any employee who has retired or will retire on or before December 31, 2017, shall have their contribution rate capped at twelve percent (12%).
-Employees who retire on or after January 1, 2018 will not benefit from this cap, and shall be governed by Section 9.1D.
+For employees who retired on or after January 1, 2018, the County shall contribute eighty-five percent (85%) to the County's deductible prescription drug and vision care programs for any retiree who elects to participate in either program.
+Participating retirees shall contribute the remaining fifteen percent (15%).